netevert/dnsmorph/README.md

 Like it?
 =========
 If you like the tool please consider [contributing](https://github.com/netevert/dnsmorph/blob/master/CONTRIBUTING.md).
-DNSMORPH is developed and maintained during nuggets of spare time and any help to speed up the improvement of the tool would be hugely appreciated :)

 The tool received a few "honourable" mentions, including: